PhyllisWong/react-api-project/README.md

 1. Fork this repo
 1. Post a link to your repo in the tracker
-1. Install dependencies: `npm install`
+1. Install dependencies: `yarn install`
-1. Run the project: `npm start`
+1. Run the project: `yarn start`
 1. Visit the project at: [http://localhost:3000](http://localhost:3000)

 From here the project should update in the browser as you work.